ToshioCP/Gtk4-tutorial/src/sec11.src.md

 A TfeTextView instance is created every time the `tfe_text_view_new` function is called.
 Therefore, multiple TfeTextView instances can exist.

-## Initialization of TfeTextView instances
+## Initialization of TfeTextView Instances

 The function `tfe_text_view_new` creates a new TfeTextView instance.